micosmogames/toolbox/aframe/md/utils.md

 Function | Description
 -------- | -----------
-stringifyRotation(r) | Return a string representation of a rotation in either Euler, Matrix4 or Quaternion form. instantiate(o) | Dynamically instantiate a html snippet and return the root element of the snippet. isVisibleInScene(el) | Traverse the parent hierarchy and determine if *el* is visible in the scene.
+stringifyRotation(r) | Return a string representation of a rotation in either Euler, Matrix4 or Quaternion form. instantiate(o) | Dynamically instantiate a html snippet and return the root element of the snippet.
+Currently only supports *o* in string format. isVisibleInScene(el) | Traverse the parent hierarchy and determine if *el* is visible in the scene.
 Return a boolean.

 ## LICENSE